lumrachele/final-project-back-end/README.md

 # README
 This Rails application is the backend for Weegle.
-It provides access to the necessary API endpoints and communicates with the PostgreSQL Database.
+It provides access to the necessary API endpoints and communicates with the PostgreSQL Database. <a href=https://vimeo.com/329654271>Demo Video</a>

-<a href=https://vimeo.com/329654271>Demo Video</a>
+Front End Repo: <a href=https://github.com/lumrachele/final-project-front-end>Front End Repository</a>

-<a href=https://github.com/lumrachele/final-project-front-end>Front End Repository</a>
+<h2>Contents</h2>

 * [Essential Gems](#essential-gems)